gesundheitscloud/go-zerokit-api-client/README.md

 }
 ```

-Lists all members of the given tresor using implemented Tresorit API methods:
+Lists all members of the given tresor using implemented ZeroKit Admin API
+methods:

 ```go
 package main